permutamario/math-visualizer/plugin.md

 - **Settings not applying**: Check your default settings and control types
 - **UI not updating**: Force a UI rebuild through the debug panel
 - **Plugins drawing over each other**: Make sure to check if your plugin is active before rendering
+- **THREE.js not available**: Ensure THREE.js is properly loaded before your plugin tries to use it
+- **3D rendering not working**: Check for WebGL support in the browser

 ## Example: Animation